 A beginner’s guide to the Setup and Installation of a Norwegian Subsea MRU

-This article outlines how to setup and configure you Motion Reference Units (MRUs) in a few simple steps and other usefull information getting started.
+This article outlines how to setup and configure your MRUs in a few simple steps, and provides other useful information for getting started.

 Norwegian Subsea’s MRUs – which can be used in marine environments, on land, or subsea – combine advanced MEMS sensor technology – with a proprietary sensor fusion algorithm to give accurate and reliable motion, velocity, and acceleration measurements for use in control and monitoring applications.